Com2uS

 Com2uS is a South Korean mobile and online game development/publishing company established in 1998.
 Com2uS develops games for Android, iOS, and other platforms.
 The company's corporate offices are located in the United States, Korea, Japan, and China.

-In 2007, Com2uS was listed on KOSDAQ.
+In 2007 Com2uS was listed on KOSDAQ.
 On October 4, 2013, Gamevil acquired a majority stake in Com2uS for a little over $65 million.

-Com2us launched Summoners War in 2014 and subsequently went on to earn more than 1.3 trillion won in revenue from the game in over three years.
+Com2us launched Summoners War in 2014 and subsequently went on to earn more than 1.3 trillion won in revenue from the game in a period of over three years.